-The enhanced Neutral Sounds can be automatically heard whenever the engine is in neutral.
-The sounds, which include Steam Pop-Off, Steam Blow-Down, and Steam Injector sounds occur every 2 to 30 seconds.
-Each of the three sequences will play at random intervals to eliminate repetitive and boring sequences.
+Your engine is equipped with four dispatacher-to-engineer "Cab Chatter" radio transmissions that occur every 2 to 30 seconds.
+Each sequence will play at random intervals to eliminate repetition.
 While the sounds are selected to play randomly by the microprocessor, there is no guarantee that you won't hear the same message repeated twice or more times.